 Letter: Why couldn't this work have waited a few weeks until after Medieval Market?

+Letter: Why couldn't this work have waited a few weeks until after Chesterfield's Medieval Market?

 and live on Freeview channel 276